-Founded by Mayor Joe Riley in 1989, and the Clemson University Cooperative Extension Service, the Charleston Farmers Market is produced by the City of Charleston Office of Cultural Affairs, in cooperation with the City of Charleston Parks Department.
-Over the years, the Charleston Farmers Market has received numerous awards: in 2005, the Charleston Farmers Market newly revitalized and relocated back in the renovated Marion Square, received the Three Sisters Award from the Charleston Save the City Committee; in 2008, the Market was ranked by Travel and Leisure magazine as one of the top 10 best Farmers Markets in the nation; and in the Charleston City Paper reader's poll, "Best Of," the Charleston Farmers Market was named Best Outdoor Event in 2009, 2010, 2011 & 2012.
+Founded by Mayor Joe Riley in 1989 and the Clemson University Cooperative Extension Service, the Charleston Farmers Market (CFM) is produced by the City of Charleston Office of Cultural Affairs, in cooperation with the City of Charleston Parks Department.
+Over the years, the CFM has received numerous awards: in 2005, the CFM received the Three Sisters Award from the Charleston Save the City Committee; in 2008, the CFM was ranked by Travel + Leisure magazine as one of the top 10 best Farmers Markets in the nation; and in the Charleston City Paper reader's poll, "Best Of," the CFM was named Best Outdoor Event in 2009, 2010, 2011 & 2012.

-Now, permanently located in Marion Square, the heart of historic downtown Charleston, S.C., the CFM is open each Saturday, from April to December, 8 a.m. to 2 p.m. and select Sundays during the Piccolo Spoleto Festival and Holiday Magic.
-The CFM is dedicated to the support and advocacy of Lowcountry farmers and growers and offers a variety of local produce, plants, herbs and cut flowers as well as breakfast and lunch vendors, live entertainment and an assortment of juried arts and crafts from local artisans.
-Attracting citizens and visitors alike, the CFM is the community connection every Saturday morning from April through December, bringing together people from all parts of the Lowcountry and beyond.
+Located in Marion Square at the heart of historic downtown Charleston, the CFM is open each Saturday, from April through December, 8 am to 2 pm and select Sundays during the Piccolo Spoleto Festival in May and June as well as Holiday Magic in December.
+The CFM is dedicated to the support and advocacy of Lowcountry farmers and growers, and offers a variety of local produce, plants, herbs and fresh cut flowers as well as breakfast and lunch vendors, live entertainment and an assortment of juried arts and crafts from local artisans.
+Attracting locals and visitors alike, the CFM is the community connection each Saturday morning bringing together people from all parts of the Lowcountry and beyond.